 Pretty lousy systems thinking (or really failures to think systemically).
 Pay executives obscenely and cut service until customers literally can’t stand you so much they don’t just want to avoid you they want you out of business.

 And then instead of fixing the system, just burn the toast (follow the link for an explanation).
-Then wait from those that get the burnt toast to tell everyone that you sold them burnt toast.
+Then wait for those that get the burnt toast to tell everyone that you sold them burnt toast.
 Then, after they do that, go scrape it for them.
 This is not what Dr. Deming meant when he encouraged companies to eliminate the need to inspect for quality.
 Of course you know that (you are reading this blog after all).
 Maybe the business schools decided to cut down Deming’s ideas to just eliminating inspection and a couple other sound bites.
 And then tell the MBA’s not to bother reading all the rest of that… we have to get on to the cost reduction strategies that will make sure you move into the c-level and get the real money.

 But some companies just push people so far they have to let people know about how poorly they have been treated.
 Some past posts highlight the frustrating experiences bloggers, including me, share about how badly we have been treated: Ritz Carlton (good) and Home Depot (bad) – Incredibly Bad Customer Service from Discover Card – More Bad Customer Service Examples – Poor Service, an Industry Standard?
 (HP) – Comcast HD DVR Is Simply, Terribly Awful